tnargib/react-backdrop-filter/README.md

 # React Backdrop Filter

-react backdrop filter is an easy way of getting experimental backdrop filter to work with canvas.
+React Backdrop Filter is a quick and easy way of getting experimental backdrop filter to work with canvas.

 ![example](./example.png)